crypto101/book/stream-ciphers.rst

 CBC mode
 ~~~~~~~~

-CBC mode, which stands for cipher block chaining, is a very common
+:term:`CBC mode`, which stands for cipher block chaining, is a very common
-mode of operation where plaintext blocks are XORed with the previous
+:term:`mode of operation` where plaintext blocks are XORed with the previous
 ciphertext block before being encrypted by the block cipher.

 Of course, this leaves us with a problem for the first plaintext block:
 there is no previous ciphertext block to XOR it with.
 Instead, we pick
 an IV: a random number that takes the place of the “first” ciphertext in
-this construction. initialization vectors also appear in many other
+this construction. :term:`initialization vector`\s also appear in many other
 algorithms.
-An initialization vector should be unpredictable; ideally,
+An :term:`initialization vector` should be unpredictable; ideally,
 they will be cryptographically random.
 They do not have to be secret:
 IVs are typically just added to ciphertext messages in plaintext.
 It may
 sound contradictory that something has to be unpredictable, but doesn't